+Figure 9.
+Dissolved iron (II) versus dissolved oxygen measurements in RGA groundwater samples.

 Chemistry of Trichloroethene (TCE) and Other Chlorinated Ethenes

 TCE and most other chlorinated ethenes are dense non-aqueous phase liquids (DNAPLs), which means that they are mostly immiscible (“insoluble”) in water and would tend to sink in the subsurface and collect on impermeable layers below unconfined aquifers.
 Although TCE and other chlorinated ethenes are mostly “insoluble” in water, enough of these compounds can dissolve in groundwater to easily exceed their MCLs (Table 3).
 Furthermore, chlorinated ethenes will leave droplets in both aquifers and deeper unsaturated soils and sediments that are not exposed to surface volatilization.
 Enough TCE and other chlorinated ethenes will remain in groundwater, soils and sediments to present potential environmental and human health problems.

 TCE may abiotically or biotically degrade in anaerobic natural environments into DCEs, vinyl chloride and ethene (Figure 10).
 DCEs are potential carcinogens and exposure can harm the central nervous system in humans.
 Among the DCEs, 1,1-DCE is greatest health threat to humans, as indicated by its lower MCL (Table 3).